aiturgan91/Assignment-10-Employee-Management-System/README.md

 Employee Management System
+This Employee Management System helps you manage employee records and calculate their salaries based on their employment type: Full-time, Part-time, or Contractor.
+It’s a simple yet effective tool for keeping everything organized and automating salary calculations.

-Add new employees with their details:
+1)Add new employees with their details:
-Name
+2)Name
-Employment type (Full-time, Part-time, Contractor) Annual salary or hourly rate and hours worked
+3)Employment type (Full-time, Part-time, Contractor) 4)Annual salary or hourly rate and hours worked
-View employees in a table
+5)View employees in a table
-Remove employees from the system
+6)Remove employees from the system
 Automatic salary calculation based on employment type

 Adding an Employee: